-Footnotes to tables:
+Footpotes to tables:

-^eSmoke emissions may not exceed 20% opacity during the acceleration mode, 15% during the lugging mode and 50% during the peaks in either mode.
-Smoke emission standards do not apply to single-cylinder engines, constant-speed engines, or engines certified to a PM emission standard of 0.07 g/kW-hr or lower.
-Smoke emissions are measured using procedures in 40 CFR Part 86 Subpart L.

-^bUseful life and warranty period are expressed in hours and years, whichever comes first.

-- ^c Hand-startable air-cooled direct injection engines may optionally meet PM standard of 0.60 g/ kW-hr.
-These engines may optionally meet Tier 2 standards through 2009 MY, in 2010 these are required to meet PM standard of 0.60 g/kW-hr. - ^d Useful life for constant speed engines with rated speed 3,000 rpm or higher is 5 years or 3,000 hrs, whichever comes first. - ° Warranty period for constant speed engines with rated speed 3,000 rpm or higher is 2 years or 1,500 hrs, whichever comes first.

-1These Tier 3 standards apply only to manufacturers selecting Tier 4 Option 2.
-Manufacturers selecting Tier 4 Option 1 will be meeting those standards in lieu of Tier 3 standards.

-^aInterim standards.
-A manufacturer may certify all their engines to either Option 1 or 2 sets of standards starting in the indicated MY.
-Manufacturers selecting Option 2 must meet Tier 3 standards in the 2008-2011 MY.

-^h These standards are interim standards.
-Not more than 50% of a manufacturer's engine production is allowed to meet these standards in each MV of the phase out period.
+- o Smoke emissions may not exceed 20% apacity during the acceleration made, 15% during the lugging mode and 50% during the peaks in either mode.
+Smoke emission standards do not apply to single-cylinder engines, constant-speed engines or engines certified to a PM emission standard of 0.07 a/kW-hr or lower.
+Smoke emissions are measured using procedures in 40 CFR Part 86 Subpart L. - bUseful life and warranty period are expressed in hours and years, whichever comes first. - c Hand-startable air-cooled direct injection engines may optionally meet PM standard of 0.60 a/kW-hr.
+These engines may optionally meet Tier 2 standards through 2009 MY in 2010 these are required to meet PM standard of 0.60 a/kW-hr. - dUseful life for constant speed engines with rated speed 3,000 rpm or higher is 5 years or 3,000 hrs whichever comes first - e Warranty period for constant speed engines with rated speed 3,000 rpm or higher is 2 vegrs or 1,500 hrs. whichever comes first. - f These Tier 3 standards apply only to manufacturers selecting Tier 4 Option 2.
+Manufacturers selecting Tier 4 Option 1 will be meeting those standards in lieu of Tier 3 standards - 9 Interim standards.
+A manufacturer may certify all their engines to either Option 1 or 2 sets of standards starting in the indicated MY, Manufacturers selecting Option 2 must meet Tier 3 standards in the 2008-2011 MV - h These standards are interim standards.
+Not more than 50% of a manufacturer's enaine production is allowed to meet these standards in each MY of the phase out period.
 Engines not meeting these standards must meet the final Tier 4 standards.

-1These standards are phased in during the indicated years.
-At least 50% of a manufacturer's engine production must meet these standards during each year of the phase in.
-Engines not meeting these standards must meet the applicable phase-out standards.
+These standards are phased in during the indicated years.
+At least 50% of a manufacturer's engine production must meet these standards during each year of the phase in Engines not meeting these standards must meet the applicable phase-out standards k NOx standard for generator sets above 900kW is 0.67 g/kW-hr.

-1For Tier 1 engines the standard is for total hydrocarbons.
+For Tier 1 engines the standard is for total hydrocarbons.